prpole/dissertation/chapter1/main.md

 the garden as a paradigm for the controlled interaction of Herland's economy, ecology, and social structures, communally managed by Herlanders to achieve the best possible lifestyle given their finite landmass and resources.
-In other words, her approach combines the environmentalist's concern with limits and the "good Anthropocene" commitment to make human control over the environment as benign as possible for all organisms involved.
+In other words, the "garden" paradigm combines the environmentalist's concern with limits and the "good Anthropocene" commitment to make human control over the environment as benign as possible for all organisms involved.

 [^ln-ecological-footprint]: Give examples here...
 Earth currently needs something like 2.5 Earths, America needs so much, China needs so much, while "undeveloped" countries use much less.

-The tension between limitation and control is in part embodied in *Herland*'s setting---the landscape here is quite a bit more than background.
-As in many utopian novels, the author provides a detailed description of the physical world as a way of (quite literally) preparing the ground for the social arguments that are to come by prefiguring those arguments in natural description, and even using the land itself as a kind of argument.
+The tension between limitation and control is in part embodied in *Herland*'s setting, which in *Herland* is more than mere background.
+As do the authors of many utopian novels, Gilman uses the physical world to (quite literally) prepare the ground for the social arguments to come, prefiguring those arguments in natural description and even using the landforms themselves as vehicles for argument.
 Gilman's is a particularly cartographical overview, delivered as the three male protagonists view Herland from a biplane, hoping to get “the lay of the land” before they descend (41).
-This vantage point allows them to see in one glance an argument in the terrain itself, though they do not recognize it as such.
-World construction is carefully controlled, in Gilman's narrative, to create the kind of "nature" that she is most interested in discussing.
+This vantage point allows them to see in one glance the argument in the terrain, though they do not recognize it as such.
+Gilman's own world construction is carefully controlled to create the kind of "nature" that she is most interested in discussing, anticipating the way Herlanders themselves will manipulate their physical environment to achieve an ecological ideal.

-The most obvious physical feature of Herland is its strict physical containment by natural boundaries.
+The aspect of their ideal that is most obviously embodied in the physical space of Herland is containment, enforced by severe natural boundaries.
 From above, they see that the land is confined to a triangular “high-standing spur” rising out of the “dark green sea of crowding forest” around it (41).
 The sense of obstruction established by the imposing forest is reinforced on the far end by “white-crowned peaks in the distance, themselves probably inaccessible.”
 The bounds of Herland are clearly defined, and with them the scope of the systems that define it.
-Their cultural and economic isolation is assumed, but so, to a certain extent, is their ecological sequestration.
-The natural disaster that locks the Herlanders into a kind of natural terrarium also, presumably, prevents other life from interacting with life outside of Herland.
-In other words, the same factors that keep Herland off the map make it a distinct bioregion---a term that implies autonomy and closure of both infrastructural and natural physical features.[^bioregionalism]
+Their cultural and economic isolation is assumed, as is their ecological sequestration.
+The natural disaster that locks the Herlanders into a kind of natural terrarium also prevents organisms outside this "high-standing spur" from interacting with life outside of Herland---it must, as it is an apparently functional assumption the Herlanders use in their ecological equations.
+To use a contemporary term, the same factors that keep Herland off the map make it a distinct bioregion---a term that implies autonomy and closure of both infrastructural and natural physical features.[^bioregionalism]

+[^ln-bioregionalism]: point to some research on bioregions, also show that it is probably another fantasy in real life but works conceptually/in fiction

-Gilman also quietly keeps the closest thing to wilderness out of the way of nature that is useful.
-Natural proliferation is not allowed to interfere with daily life.
-Turning to the land itself from its boundaries, she says, “It appeared to be well forested about the edges, but in the interior there were wide plains, and everywhere parklike meadows and open places”; in addition, “closely cultivated gardens” mark the interior plains (42, 47).
-Vandyck notes the presence of cities without giving a sense of their number or spatial orientation, but there are indications later that similar small cities are spread throughout the country.[^ln-small-cities] As one might expect, there is not one single, sprawling urban center to Herland, nor the corresponding relationship to urban and rural divisions of labor.
+Gilman's organization of distinct types of natural space within these boundaries emphasizes her narrative shaping of space as well as the extent of Herlanders' environmental management.
+Each type of region occurs where it will be most useful to the human inhabitants of Herland, though it is unclear how much of this is the result of intentional influence and how much would be considered "natural."
+Describing Herland from the boundaries in, Vandyck says, “It appeared to be well forested about the edges, but in the interior there were wide plains, and everywhere parklike meadows and open places”; in addition, “closely cultivated gardens” mark the interior plains (42, 47).
+He notes the presence of cities without giving a sense of their number or spatial orientation, but there are indications later that similar small cities are spread throughout the country.[^ln-small-cities] These cities seem to be the organizing principle of the space, but not in the same pattern of development that would create the metropolis and suburb in the real world.
+As one might expect given the trend of integrating the built and natural environments, there is not one single, sprawling urban center to Herland, nor the corresponding separation of urban and rural divisions of labor.
 Instead, there appear to be small towns in a loosely unified political relationship.
 For this loose associative structure to work as a nationalized unit in the apparent absence of any transportation technology, natural barriers in the interior have to be kept